bcreynolds/PSMenuId/README.md

 # PSMenuId
 PSMenuId is a PowerShell module for calculating sums of JSON file menu items IDs.
+Published as a coding exercise.

 # Description
 The PSMenuID module contains only one command: Measure-JsonFileMenuItemsIdSum.
 This command takes a JSON filepath as input, and iterates through each top-level "menu" to calculate the SUM of the IDs of all "items", as long as a "label" exists for that item.